Repair and Convert Orphaned OST Files to PST

 - Select ‘OST to PST’.

-Step 2: Select the Offline Orphan Outlook Data file
+Step 2: Select the Orphaned Outlook Offline Data File

 - Click ‘Browse for OST file'.

-- Select the orphan Outlook file that you want to export from your computer drive, then click the ‘Next’ button to continue.
+- Select the offline OST file from your local drive, then click the ‘Next’ button to continue.
 You can also share the OST file on a network with read and write permissions assigned.

 - Click ‘Browse’.